vincent0408/Thesis-Crawlers-and-Results/README.md

 At the start of each instance, there is a spinlock checking if `lock` exists.
 If so, it indicates that the last instance has not finished its exectution, and the new instance should pause to avoid race condition.
 As for the last/old instance, it checks if another instance exists whenever it records a new origin, this is done by visiting the private variable `._executors['default']._instances['nslab']` which was not meant to be used by the public, and the behavior may change as `apscheduler` updates.
 When a newer instance is detected, the instance saves its results and removes `lock`, freeing the newe instance from the spinlock.

 ### File Structure
+Each day, ~25M is used for the Usher dataset.

 ```
 ./daily_origin/
 ├── 240516.csv